Drift estimation for rough processes under small noise asymptotic : trajectory fitting method

-If we furthermore assume \ref{Ass : identif_strong}, then the convergence holds in $\mathbf{L}^p$ for all $p\ge 1$. \end{theorem} \begin{proof} Under the assumption that $b \in \mathcal{C}^{2}_P$, we have that $\theta \mapsto X^0_t(\theta)$ is $\mathcal{C}^2$ with derivatives solutions of the formal differentiation of the Volterra equation \eqref{Eq : Volterra no noise} (see Remark \ref{R : rem deriv} in the Appendix for a justification.).
-This allows to differentiate twice the contrast function $Q_\ve$.
-An expression for the first derivative is given in \eqref{Eq : Nabla Q_ve split}, which we write
+If we furthermore assume {\revarn \ref{Ass : identif_strong}[$\rho$] for some $\rho>0$,} then the convergence holds in $\mathbf{L}^p$ for all $p\ge 1$. \end{theorem} \begin{proof} Under the assumption that $b \in \mathcal{C}^{2}_P$, {\revarn the mapping $\theta \mapsto X^0_t(\theta)$ is of class $\mathcal{C}^2$ and its derivatives are given as solutions} of the formal differentiation of the Volterra equation \eqref{Eq : Volterra no noise} (see Remark \ref{R : rem deriv} in the Appendix for a justification.).
+This allows {\revarn us} to differentiate twice the contrast function $Q_\ve$.
+An expression for the first derivative is given in \eqref{Eq : Nabla Q_ve split}, which we rewrite